How to block text messages

 If you’ve noticed an abundance of spam messages lately, it’s likely because your cell phone number has been acquired by people who don’t have your best interests in mind.
 This can happen in several different ways.
 For instance, simply replying to a spam text lets scammers know that your number is still active.

 You may also have your number listed on your social media pages or other sites that have been breached.
-It’s even possible that data brokers bought your information from a legitimate source, and simply sold it on to a shady company without doing their due diligence.
+It’s even possible that data brokers bought your information from a legitimate source and simply sold it on to a shady company without doing their due diligence.

-How can I identify spam text messages?
+How to identify spam text messages

 Spam emails and text messages have a lot in common.
 They’ll frequently offer you a lot of money, a prize, or huge returns on investments, and say that the only way to claim this is to pay a small fee.
 Alternatively, you might be threatened with legal action unless you immediately get in touch or log into one of your accounts.